 The FMA Liechtenstein is integrated into the European System of Financial Supervision.
-It consists of the European Systemic Risk Board (ESRB) and the three European supervisory authorities: the European Banking Authority (EBA) headquartered in London, the European Insurance and Occupational Pensions Authority (EIOPA) headquartered in Frankfurt, and the European Securities and Markets Authority (ESMA) headquartered in Paris.
+It consists of the European Systemic Risk Board (ESRB) and the three European supervisory authorities: the European Banking Authority (EBA) headquartered in Paris, the European Insurance and Occupational Pensions Authority (EIOPA) headquartered in Frankfurt, and the European Securities and Markets Authority (ESMA) headquartered in Paris.

 The supervisory structure is based on two foundational pillars: macroprudential supervision by the ESRB and microprudential supervision by a network consisting of the European and the national supervisory authorities.

 The three European supervisory authorities work within a network and in consultation with the existing national supervisory authorities, in order to ensure financial soundness at the level of the individual financial institutions as well as client protection.
 The European financial supervisory authorities are for this purpose endowed with the following powers in particular:

 - development of binding technical standards;

 - direct powers of supervision vis-à-vis national authorities (or secondarily vis-à-vis financial market participants) in the event of

 a) violation of Union law (including technical standards);

 b) cases of crisis (as defined by the Council);